B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/IdentifySpuriousGenesUnclassifiedCDS.rst

 Example Output Structure
 ------------------------

-To see the expected output structure, refer to the "Outputs" section in the :doc:`IdentifySpuriousGenes documentation <SchemaRefinery/Modules/IdentifySpuriousGenes>`.
+To see the expected output structure, refer to the "Outputs" section in the `IdentifySpuriousGenes documentation <https://schema-refinery.readthedocs.io/en/latest/SchemaRefinery/Modules/IdentifySpuriousGenes.html>`_.

 Conclusion
 ----------

 You have successfully classified unclassified coding sequences (CDS) using the `IdentifySpuriousGenes` module for `Unclassified CDS`.

-For more information on the `IdentifySpuriousGenes` module, refer to the :doc:`IdentifySpuriousGenes documentation <SchemaRefinery/Modules/IdentifySpuriousGenes>`.
+For more information on the `IdentifySpuriousGenes` module, refer to the `IdentifySpuriousGenes documentation <https://schema-refinery.readthedocs.io/en/latest/SchemaRefinery/Modules/IdentifySpuriousGenes.html>`_.